manuelmohr/x10i/README.txt

 The easy way to do this is to add this macro to your .gdbinit and start it before running any java programs.
 (We advice against this for non-java programs, since it hides most segfaults from gdb)

 define javadebug
-handle SIGUSR1 nostop noprint pass handle SIGSEGV nostop noprint pass handle SIGILL nostop noprint pass handle SIGQUIT nostop noprint pass end
+handle SIGUSR1 nostop pass
+handle SIGSEGV nostop pass
+handle SIGILL nostop pass
+handle SIGQUIT nostop pass
+end

 Tip2: